 We can fix this.
 Out of necessity, almonds get extremely dry during harvest.
 Heavy equipment, slipping bark, and multiple varieties make it really hard to minimize stress during harvest.
 By the time harvest is over, the soil is beyond depleted of water, and yet the trees still need a significant amount of water from the soil.
 As soon as the last nuts are up off the ground, we need to get in and put a serious amount of water on.

 A lot depends on the irrigation system and soils, but it is a pretty good rule of thumb to expect to put 200 hours of water on with drip systems in the two weeks following the end of harvest.
 Or, for fan jets or spinners, expect to put on 90 hours of water in the first week.
-I know this is a ton of water, but at the end of the day, it will be enough to fulfill the trees’ production needs all while refilling the soil profile.
-This is usually where I get pushback.
+We know this is a ton of water, but at the end of the day, it will be enough to fulfill the trees’ production needs all while refilling the soil profile.
+This is usually where we get pushback.
 The most common responses are, “I need to hurry and get the landplaning done before it rains.”
 Or, “it will be too muddy for pruners to get in.”
 Yes, both of those are likely to be true, but this only needs to happen once.

 If you take the time to put on water to mitigate stress and refill the profile first, you can then return to a normal irrigation schedule: 48 hours per week, or so, and lessening as cooler weather brings lower ETs.
 At that point, all you have to do is watch your tension and apply a reasonable amount of water when it is needed.
 It won’t be muddy and soaked all the way into winter.
 With a rehydrated soil and a normal irrigation schedule, you will have plenty of time to perform all the needed cultural practices.
 And at the same time, your trees will be producing like they should and will be fully recharged and ready to put on an incredible show in the spring.
 In the long run, it is a pretty minor adjustment.
 It changes the way post-harvest practices are prioritized, but it gives your trees the best chance to really produce and gives you the best chance of really making it big with your next season.